fygar256/general-assembler-axx/README.md

 The prefix operator `#` takes the value of the symbol that follows.

 The prefix operator `@` returns the number of bits of the value that follows.
-We call this the snake-shaped Marmatta operator.
+We call this Hebimarumatta operator.

 The binary operator `'`, if you enter `a'24`, the 24th bit of a will be made the sign bit and sign extended (Sign EXtend).
 We call this the SEX operator.